SegaraRai/fraci/README.md

 ### Preventing Cross-Group Operations

-- **IMPORTANT:** Never accept user input directly as a fractional index.
+- **⚠️ IMPORTANT:** Never accept user input directly as a fractional index.
 Instead, use fraci's built-in ORM integrations which safely query fractional indices via cursors (record IDs).
-- **IMPORTANT:** Always filter by group columns (e.g., `userId`) when updating items to prevent cross-group operations.
+- **⚠️ IMPORTANT:** Always filter by group columns (e.g., `userId`) when updating items to prevent cross-group operations.
 - The examples in this README demonstrate this pattern with `where` clauses that include both ID and group columns.

 ### Type Safety

-- Fraci uses branded types to prevent confusion between fractional indices from different columns.
+- Fraci uses branded types (a TypeScript technique that adds a unique "brand" to types) to prevent confusion between fractional indices from different columns.
 - This provides compile-time protection against mixing indices from different contexts.

 ### Protection Against Index Expansion Attacks

-- Fractional indices can grow in length through repeated operations.
+- Fractional indices can grow in length through repeated operations, especially when repeatedly inserting between the same two indices.
+- As shown in the test at the bottom of `fractional-indexing-binary.test.ts`, a malicious user could intentionally create very long indices by repeatedly moving items back and forth.
-- Fraci includes a configurable `maxLength` parameter (default: 50) to prevent malicious users from creating excessively long indices.
+- Fraci includes a configurable `maxLength` parameter (default: 50) to prevent these attacks from creating excessively long indices.
-- When this limit is exceeded, an exception is thrown.
+- When this limit is exceeded, an exception is thrown, preventing database bloat and performance degradation.

 ## Installation